A Near Shore Mapping Exercise

 The Range Rods

-Once the baseline is staked out, a 100 foot surveyors tape is laid directly along side the baseline.
+Once the baseline (a diver's 100 ft line) is staked out, a 100 foot surveyors tape is laid directly along side the baseline.
+We use a diver's line (easier to maintain its position in the ground, especially if the ground is hard) as the baseline, but our measurements are taken by the distance markings on the surveyor's tape.
+(We align the zero marks on both tapes).
 This is the basis for all the map measurements that will be made.
 In class, we typically measure every ten feet.
 This provides enough information (100 foot by100 foot section of the beach, plus the distance from the baseline to the waterline for a total of 121 data points) to give a reasonable representation of the bottom contour along the measured section of the beach.
-Although a diver's compass could be used to determine the direction of the offset line, we prefer to use a non-magnetic device, a sighting circle.
-The sighting circle, (mounted on a small photographer's tripod with a weighted line hanging down from the center of the sighting circle to insure the center of the sighting circle is directly over the point of measurement on the baseline), is lined up to point directly along the baseline.
+Although a diver's compass could be used to determine the direction of the offset line, we prefer to use a non-magnetic device, a sighting circle (or Pelorus).
+The sighting circle, (mounted on a small photographer's tripod with a weighted line hanging down from the center of the sighting circle to ensure the center of the sighting circle is directly over the point of measurement on the surveyor's tape), is lined up to point directly along the baseline.
 Then, the circle is simply rotated 90 degrees to give the bearing needed for the offset line.
 The "surveyor" uses the sight of the sighting circle to instruct the assistant as to where to place the range rods.
 The sighting circle provides a rapid, reliable means of insuring that the range rods are located perpendicular to the base line.

 The diver in the water uses the range poles to establish that measurements are being made along the chosen offset line.
 The diver unreels a surveyors tape (fixed at the baseline) to establish distance along the offset line from the baseline on the beach and every 10 feet, stops to take a depth reading.
 Since this is an exercise, the depth is determined both by plumb bob (a thin line with a small weight attached, marked every foot) and a hand held sonar device.
 Note that all tools used in-water have lanyards attached to assist the diver in maintaining possession of the tool.
 (First law of in-water work is always return from a dive with the same amount (or more) of equipment that you had when you entered the water.)